 However, be aware that synthetic leather isn’t nearly as long-lasting as genuine leather.
 It may crack and flake, unlike authentic leather.

-Real leather may cost more, but you’ll end up spending more in the long run consistently replacing your faux leather shoes.
+Real leather may cost more, but you’ll spend more consistently replacing your faux leather shoes in the long run.

 The Anatomy of Dress Shoes

 The most important parts of your upper shoe that you need to know are the toe, vamp, quarter, and facing.

 It may be a good idea to get to know each part and what you need to pay attention to for quality shoes from each of these areas.